plone/documentation/about/contributing.rst

 .. note::

+   Contributing to the docs is a excellent way to get involved, meet the community and to improve Plone !

    Don't hesitate to contribute also if English is not your first language !

 Overview
 ========

 The documentation is hosted on `GitHub <https://github.com/plone/documentation>`_.

-* There are branches for the different versions of Plone, see :ref:`plone-versions`.
+* There are branches for the different versions of Plone, see :doc:`versions`.

 * Some external documentation is pulled in, to collect all the documentation in one place.